This article was updated on 05/14/20

 Is the smoke eliminator malfunctioning?
 Call for service or refer to users manual.

-Is the broil or baking element on the fritz?
-Perform a continuity test; replace if
+Is the broiling or baking element on the fritz?
+Perform a continuity test; replace if necessary.
+Usually this is a plug and play repair.

 Is your temperature control defective?
 Find out by testing; replace if needed.